LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

     char           d_name[256]; /* Null-terminated filename */
 };
 ```
-The directory itself has its own inode which is what allows for traversal through the file system.
-Relative paths take particular use of this as `.` and `..` make use of the inode in their entry.
-As far as the kernel is concerned, it does not need the exact name because the inode uniquely defines a file.
-For the data blocks, is not necessary or safe for the programmer to handle them directly.
-The information is still stored in the inode it is just not accessible to the user.
-The kernel will handle it and the programmer will have to use the read and write syscalls.

 #### Inode Creation

-Inodes are stored in an array which is created when the file system is made.
+So we understand what a single inode is, but we will obviously need much more than one for a file system.
-This is where they get their name of index node since they are just an index in an array.
+This is where the name of the inode reveals itself as it's an index node.
-Each file system has their own inode table, so this would mean two file systems on /dev/sda1 and /dev/sdb1 would contain different tables.
+Effectively the inode is just an index into the inode table.
+How the table is sized depends on factors like the block size, inode size, grouping of inodes, etc.
+A problem does present itself though because this is just an index node.
+How would the file system handle a case where there are two mounted Linux file systems that want to access an inode?
 Since this can lead to two identical inode numbers, the inode number is a combination of the device ID and the inode number.
+This results in each file system having their own inode table, so this would mean two file systems on /dev/sda1 and /dev/sdb1 would contain different tables.
-The inode number is an incrementing 32-bit unsigned number while the device ID is split into a major and minor ID that defines the device type and class.
+The inode number itself is just an incrementing 32-bit unsigned number while the device ID is split into a major and minor ID that defines the device type and class.
-As a result, inodes can only ever reference files in their file system.
+As a result, inodes can only ever reference files in their file system, and why st_dev is in the stat struct.

-This is important to know for hard links which directly use the inode number.
-Once the inode table has been created, its size can not be changed.
-Even if there is enough space on disk, if the maximum number of inodes is reach no more files can be created.
+When it comes to creating the inode table there are a few parameters that determine the size.
 The number of inodes in the array is determined by the total size on disk divided by the inode ratio.
 The inode ratio means to create an inode every n bytes, so a ratio of 10,000 would create 1 inode every 10,000 bytes.
 the ratio should not be lower than the block size as it would create more inodes that could ever be used.